jinfwhuang/playmono-public/README.md

+## Playgound Monorepo Template
+See my [blog post](https://jinsnotes.com/2020-12-29-playground-monorepo) for more information on how I use my playground monorepo.
+This is a template and examples.

+I use a playground monorepo for all of my personal projects.
+The reason to use a monorepo for my personal project is similar in many ways to why a software company would want migrate to a single repo.
+I use different languages depending on the hobby and question I am tackling.
+I do not want to spend time opening and closing all the editor windows.
+I want to share codes among different projects.
+I want to centralize my documentations.
+I want to have a familiar editor homepage for all my codes and writings.
+A playground monorepo has been a huge success for my personal productivity for many years.

+Here is a template that I extracted out from my playground monorepo.

 ## Features
-- Support multiple languages
-- Support building for multiple platforms
+- Support multiple languages: c++, go, java, python, javascript
 - Cross compilation between languages
-- Building libraries, binaries, and docker images
+- Building libraries, binaries, and docker images all in Bazel
-- All in Bazel
+- Centralized documentations and research notes

 ## Examples

 Bazel has varying degree of support different languages.
 One of the best example is go.
 It allows us to maintain almost all of the features of the native go build tool in the form of the `go` cli.
 However, not all languages have a native build tool.
-In the example of Java, building with Bazel is far better than the other tools.
+In the example of Java, building with Bazel is far better than the other tools, such as Maven or Ant.

 For each language setup in this repo, I attempt to setup such that each language
 - Has a single place to define third party libaries.
 All external dependencies have a single version in the monorepo.